Jermyn Street Theatre: History

 In 2017, Tom Littler became Artistic Director and Executive Producer.
 His first production was the world premiere of Howard Brenton's The Blinding Light.
 This marked the sixth production Littler has directed at Jermyn Street Theatre.
 Previous credits include praised revivals of Stephen Sondheim's Anyone Can Whistle and Saturday Night which transferred to the Arts Theatre.
 Since Tom Littler's appointment as Artistic Director, Jermyn Street Theatre has been re-launched into a full-scale producing theatre, with eight to ten productions making up an annual season.
 The theatre's creative output is focused on staging new plays, rare revivals, innovative adaptations of European classics, and outstanding musicals, alongside one-off literary events.
 Jermyn Street Theatre is committed to ensuring that at least fifty percent of all on stage and off stage creatives are women.

 In 2018, Littler directed the first complete West End revival of Noël Coward's Tonight at 8.30, featuring a cast of nine actors playing 73 roles.
 In his tenure, Jermyn Street Theatre often co-produced with regional theatres including York Theatre Royal, the Watermill Theatre, Theatre by the Lake, Theatre Royal Bath, Creation Theatre, the Stephen Joseph Theatre, and Guildford Shakespeare Company.

 During its closure over lockdown in 2020, the theatre responded with its Brave New World season of digital work, including the complete cycle of Shakespeare's sonnets performed by a mixture of graduating drama students and household names including Helena Bonham Carter and Olivia Colman and the acclaimed 15 Heroines with DigitalTheatre+ featuring adaptations of Ovid from writers including Juliet Gilkes Romero and Timberlake Wertenbaker.

 In 2021, they won the Stage Award for Fringe Theatre of the Year, making it the first theatre to win the award twice.
 Their contribution to groundbreaking digital work, and support for theatre freelancers during lockdown was recognised at the 2022 Critics Circle Awards, where they won an award for "Exceptional theatre-making during lockdown" alongside Nica Burns, the National Theatre, the Old Vic, and Original Theatre Company.
-In his final year as Artistic Director, Littler won the OffWestEnd Award for Best Artistic Director 2022.
+In his final year as Artistic Director, Littler received the 2022 Offie for Best Artistic Director.

 In autumn 2022, Stella Powell-Jones and David Doyle succeeded Tom Littler as Artistic Director and Executive Producer respectively, working alongside Executive Director Penny Horner to form a management team of three.